j50n/deno-dijkstras-algorithm/README.md

 You can reverse the direction of the calculation.
 Calling it "start node" is just a convention.
 It can also be an end node if you set up the graph correctly.

 This implementation supports cloning the solver and extending its graph dynamically.
 Graph generation can be expensive.
-For many applications, most of the graph can be reused, with a only a small portion needing to be dynamic.
+For many cases, most of the graph can be reused, with a only a small portion needing to be dynamic.

 # Example